MadeInPierre/finalynx/README.md

 ])
 ```

-#### Buckets & Shared Folders
-Hey

 #### Targets
 Any node in the tree accepts an optional `target` parameter.
+See the full list of available targets [here](./finary_assistant/portfolio/targets.py).
 Here is an example:

 ```python
 Folder('Stocks', target=TargetMin(2000, tolerance=500), children=[